 At any one time, hundreds of people sleep rough in the capital.
 Numbers in London have doubled since 2009/10.
 About a quarter of all people sleeping rough in the UK are in London.
 Although the term ‘homeless’ is often applied in everyday language to people who sleep rough, there are much broader definitions covering anyone who does not have a home.
 This includes people whose accommodation is insecure; those facing eviction, living in temporary accommodation, squatting, people at risk of violence, those housed in property potentially damaging to their health, and those who cannot afford their current accommodation.
 The London Assembly estimates that there as many as 13 times more people are homeless but hidden than are visibly sleeping rough in the capital.
 Our work is designed to support the NHS to identify and respond to the needs of people who are homeless, by commissioning and providing easy access to health care in community settings; supporting safe hospital discharge and directing people to services where they can get help with their housing needs.

-Every homeless person should receive care that is consistent in quality and experience with that of the general population and health service make adjustments to meet the specific needs of homeless people.
+Every homeless person should receive care that is consistent in quality and experience with that of the general population and health services should make adjustments to meet the specific needs of homeless people.
 Systems which support homeless people are linked up as much as possible to improve communication and outcomes as people move around the capital.

 Key London challenges